peter88213/timeline-view-tk/README.md

 ![Screenshot](docs/Screenshots/screen01.png)

 The *nvtlview* class library provides the *tlv* widget that is addressed via its controller.

-*timeline_viewer* is a simple application with a menu and a toolbar.
+*Timeline_viewer* is a simple application with a menu and a toolbar.

 - The application reads the timeline data from a csv file and displays it on a resizable window.
 - Events can be defined with a specific date or with an unspecific day.